Kimberley Paradis

 Email: kimberley.paradis@ed.ac.uk

-Research keywords: Community-Based Research Methods in NLP, Queer & Intersectional Design
+Research keywords: Community-Based NLP, Material Methods, Queer & Feminist Design

 Bio:

-Outside of academia, Kimberley spent five years working for the Government of Canada.
-In this role, she used strategic foresight to explore emerging technologies and contributed to research projects addressing privacy and security considerations for Canadian digital services.
+Outside of academia, Kimberley spent five years working for the Government of Canada, where she used strategic foresight to examine emerging technologies and advised on privacy and security for digital services.
+She remains engaged with grassroots organisations such as the Community-Based Research Centre in Vancouver and has chaired committees for the Ontario Society of Professional Engineers.

 PhD research: